Cane Spree

 Cane Spree is an annual autumn tradition at The College of New Jersey (referred to then as Princeton College and now known as Princeton University) which began during the Gilded Age—the period just after the Civil War, or the mid-to-late 1860s.
-Cane Spree began as a riot between classes, turned into an annual event with each class designating a candidate for the wrestling, and ultimately shedded its violence altogether to become a regular intramural multi-sport event held on the campus.
+Cane Spree began as a riot between classes, turned into an annual event with each class designating a candidate for the wrestling, and ultimately shed its violence altogether to become a regular intramural multi-sport event held on the campus.
 The tradition endures today.